 For the longest time, Echinacea had only one form.
 Then, like colors, new choices appeared.
 Doubles were the result of a mutation creating petals from the quills of the central cone.
 Many of these innovative doubles came from Europe.
 At its height, this pom-pom style overtook singles in popularity with cultivars like ‘Hot Papaya’.

-The incredible variety of coneflower seemed to peak about a decade ago.
-Every conceivable color and form was released and all possible genetic twists had been wrung out of the genome.
-Where could Echincaeas go from here?.
+The incredible variety of coneflowers seemed to peak about a decade ago.
+Every conceivable color and form had been released, and all possible genetic twists had been wrung out of the genome.
+Where could Echinacea go from here?

 Renaissance breeding combines most of these improved features, and the very best Echinacea has all of these benefits in a single plant.
 A premium coneflower produces large, colorful flowers on thick stems in high numbers.
 It blooms longer, ages well, and survives better when compared to the older varieties.

 An early innovation was abundance—the ability of a single crown to produce multiple floral stems.
 This benefit resulted in heavy bloom counts on a single plant.